Baebel43/team5capstone/Documentation/Signoffs/WorkSysten(1).md

 ### Meeting the Ride Time Constraint

 Since there are many different trail lengths and skill levels, there is no set amount of duration for trails.
-Due to this the minimum amount of time that the batteries should last is hard to make a specific number for.
+Due to this, the minimum amount of time that the batteries should last is hard to make a specific number for.
 Team 5 decided to set the minimum amount of time at 24 hours.
 This allows users to record large trails without having to worry about the batteries not lasting the entire trail.
+Team 5 has chosen three AA Lithium Iron Disulfide batteries (Energizer Lithium Batteries)  in series to produce a voltage output of 4.5V for around 3000 mAh at 0 degrees Celcius [7].
+These batteries were chosen based on the decay rate of the batteries at a load of 250mA and 100mA.
+At 250mA draw between 1.4V and 1.6V, the batteries will last for 14 hours.
+At 100mA draw between 1.4V and 1.6V, the batteries will last for 35 hours.
+Since our device will draw 25 mA we have more than met this constraint.

 - To solve for the maximum time the battery can last, the amperage output for each device and the milliamp hours output of the batteries are needed.
 The following values are needed: the current draw for the I/) of the Arduino Nano 33 BLE, the current draw for the Hall effect sensor, and the current output of the battery.
 The values are 15 mA from the Arduino I/O and 10 mA from the Hall effect sensor.
 The following formulas can be used:

   **Amphours = Amps * Hour**

   **Hours = Amp Hours / Amps**

-- Using these we can solve for the hours the device will be on given a full charge.
-Hours calculated from this is 2000 milliamp hours divided by 25 milliamps which is 80 hours.
+- Using these equations we can solve for the hours the device will last with brand new Lithium Iron Disulfide batteries.
+At around 3000 mA hrs divided by 25 mA, the device should last 120 hours under ideal conditions.

+Based on the graph of continuous discharge at 250mA at 0 degrees Celsius the battery does not start to drop to a voltage that would not power our device at a draw of 3.7V until 10 to 11 hours of use and then completely stops providing a voltage at 14 hours.
+So the battery truly only gets a 5/7 of its lifespan for our device at the voltage needed.
+This means that at 25 mA under the same conditions would only provide around 120 * 5/7 = 85 hours of use [7].

 ### Creating a Work Map